gyawaliprabhat234/CS523/README.md

 ### 4. Running Producer Application:
 imdb-producer is an Producer application which produces the data.
 To run the application we can run application by importing the project into eclipse or intellij.
-For simplicity I have created the jar file producer application which can be found in https://drive.google.com/file/d/1jd90Q8b7j1crp6A9R6t6YYa7xxEClf0g/view?usp=sharing url and after downloading the jar file by typing the command
+After that we can give a build to the project and it will generate the jar file.
+This jar file can be run by using the below command.

 java -jar imdb-producer-0.0.1-SNAPSHOT.jar {param1} {param2}
 where param1: required parameter and it is movies_file_location